Adapting Corporate Governance for UK Startup Success

 Corporate Governance

 Corporate governance is a system that promotes long-term corporate success and economic growth.
-It encompasses processes and principles that guide a company to operate in the best interests of all its stakeholders, including management, the board, shareholders, and other related parties.
+It guides companies to act in the best interests of all stakeholders, including management, board, and shareholders.
 Moreover, effective corporate governance identifies a company’s strengths and weaknesses and also aids in mitigating those shortcomings.

 UK Corporate Governance Code 2018 (Code) is the most important regulatory instrument in corporate governance within the UK company ecosystem.
 It sets standards for good governance practices, enhances board performance, ensures accountability, and fosters healthy relationships with shareholders.
 The Code is soft law, which means that it outlines recommended but non-legally binding norms of behaviour.
 The new revised Code will apply to financial years beginning on or after 1 January 2025.